simon-brooke/youyesyet/README.md

 If you're thinking of joining in development on this I'd strongly recommend you get hold of a copy of [Dmitry Sotnikov](https://github.com/yogthos)'s [Web Development with Clojure, Second Edition](https://pragprog.com/book/dswdcloj2/web-development-with-clojure-second-edition).

+You should also read the [User-Oriented Specification](doc/specification/userspec.md) and any other documentation which appears under the *doc/specification* hierarchy.

 ## Running

 To start a web server for the application, run: